 How much do Norwegians earn?
 We take a look at the minimum wages payable in selected industries.

 It's widely known that Norway has some of the best salaries and best working conditions in the world.
-While that’s absolutely true, there is a slightly complex situation when it comes to how much people actually earn.
+It's what attracts thousands of immigrants every year.

-Norwegian minimum wage
+The Norwegian minimum wage

-Contrary to popular belief, there is no national minimum wage written into Norwegian law.
-Despite this, almost everyone receives a fair living wage.
+Contrary to popular belief on discussion forums, there is no national minimum wage written into Norwegian law.
+Yet despite this fact, almost everyone receives a fair living wage.